zchee/golang-wiki/Projects.md

 The following entries have not been filed.
 Please help by putting these in relevant categories.
   * [GoBot](https://github.com/SaturnsVoid/GoBot) - PoC Go HTTP Botnet
-  * [domainerator](https://github.com/hgfischer/domainerator) - Command line tool to combine wordlist and suffixes/TLDs into domain names and check if they are registered or not
   * [ebml-go](http://code.google.com/p/ebml-go/) - EBML decoder
   * [go-bindata](https://github.com/jteeuwen/go-bindata) - Converts any file into manageable Go source code for embedding binary data into a Go program.
   * [goconsistenthash](https://github.com/caglar10ur/goconsistenthash) - Consistent hashing library (based on http://www.lexemetech.com/2007/11/consistent-hashing.html)